mongodb/docs/source/includes/introduction-deploy-replica-set.rst

-This tutorial describes how to create a three-member :term:`replica set` from three existing :program:`mongod` instances running with :doc:`access control </core/authorization>` disabled.
+This tutorial describes how to create a three-member :term:`replica set` from three existing :binary:`~bin.mongod` instances running with :doc:`access control </core/authorization>` disabled.

 To deploy a replica set with enabled :doc:`access control